 |Head of Wardrobe||Kayla Frampton|

 WOW was formed in 1982 after a highly successful production of ‘Oliver’ by the Weymouth Operatic Society (WOS).
 Two of the WOS members, Pauline Wootten and Janet Stockley, were asked to form a junior society and Janet Stockley is still actively involved with the group as President.
 The purpose of the group was to develop an environment in which young people could learn and enjoy all aspects of Musical Theatre and carry this into their adult lives.

 WOW purchased it’s own premises in 2003 and now rehearses at 25/27 Park Street, Weymouth.
 There is a public car park very close by.
 The building now houses the extensive WOW wardrobe which has been built up over the years.
-Visitors to Park street are always welcome: our regular rehearsal night is Tuesday.
+Our regular rehearsal night is Tuesday.
 We are not currently able to receive visitors due to the Coronavirus pandemic.